 David’s Win-Win - Activity

-- The victim becomes a victor with an army behind, an army in front – and not a drop of blood or hatred.
+The victim becomes a victor with an army behind, an army in front – and not a drop of blood or word of hatred.

 - Enact this scenario with two players – David and Saul with one person reading or summarizing the passage in 1 Samuel 24.